-We've built over 140 communities across western Canada since the 1950s.
+We've built over 170 communities and commercial projects across western Canada since the 1950s.

 Property Development

 The Property Development team plans and builds state-of-the-art industrial, retail and suburban offices spaces.
 This includes moving projects through the municipal approval process, preleasing, and project managing the development and construction of commercial properties.